 This is because they’re so effective at forming a lather which helps to strip away grime, dirt and excess oil from our scalp – that they tend to remove more than they need to.
 I’m referring again to that thin layer of oil, salt and water on our scalps and cuticles called the mantle.

 This layer is our hairs natural way of keeping itself moist and hydrated and once it’s removed, our hair tends to dry our and become weak and brittle – leading to breakage.
 But beyond that, the chemicals also help to strip away hair color (for those who have died hair), can lead to an itchy scalp and general irritation and have even been linked to hair loss.

 While sulfates may not be as bad for our health in terms of the carcinogenic properties of parabens, the fact of the matter is that they’re not ideal for our hair and avoiding them is generally considered the best option if you want to keep your locks hydrated, colorful and softer for longer.

-I hear this question more often than not, usually because I’m running around telling my friends and family (and the general public of course) what they shouldn’t do and shouldn’t buy.
+I hear this question more often than not, usually because I’m running around telling my friends and family what they shouldn’t do and shouldn’t buy.
 So after much consideration, I’ve finally settled on a universal answer that I could offer a solution to anyone – in fact I have two.

 The first is the most obvious and seemingly the most simple option and that’s to shop around for products that do not contain sulfates, parabens or any harmful chemical ingredients for that matter.
 However, this doesn’t mean simply choosing another product from the same brand you’ve been using that claims to be sulfate or paraben free as a great deal of companies simply remove one or two of the harmful chemical ingredients from their list and claim to be totally free of them.